XistGG/UnrealXistTools/README.md

 Compatibility: Windows only

-Start Visual Studio: Open the `.sln` associated with the current directory.
+Start Visual Studio: Open the `.sln` associated with the named project/file, by default: the project in the current directory, if any.

 Uses [`P4Config.ps1`](#p4configps1) to search for any relevant `.p4config` and if one is found, adds the P4 config to the environment for Rider.

+In Rider, set `Version Control` Config Settings to `Use environment variables` and Rider will use your `.p4config` settings to connect to P4.

 Supports the `-Debug` flag, add it to any command to gain more insight.